 What happened in the game is the Wild got a sixty-minute effort and then some, dominating most of the third period (though the Ducks did score the only goal of the frame) and overtime.
 Adam Henrique did have an impact, scoring that tying goal with a little more than six minutes remaining in regulation.
 He did so off of an outrageous bank pass by Corey Perry while Perry appeared to be lying down taking a nap.
 Minnesota received primary (Jason Zucker) scoring, secondary (Matt Dumba) scoring, and tertiary (Zack Mitchell) scoring.
 But again, as a humble blogger, I’m not trying to brag that all of these takes came to fruition, I’m just saying that those were things that happened in the game... and they’re the things I said would happen... which is just a coincidence.
 I’m humble.

 That primary/secondary/tertiary scoring thing was an enormous key to Minnesota’s success in Anaheim, but it’s a theme that has to carry throughout the remainder of the season for the Wild.
 While Bruce Boudreau needs his top players scoring regularly, he also needs to see other players from deeper forward lines and from the blueline chipping in offensively every night.
 The balanced attack is exactly how the Wild found success last season, when different players factoring into the scoresheet every night became the norm.

 Tonight, the Wild has moved from SoCal to NoCal to close out its West Coast road trip at “The Sharktank That Alex Stalock Built.”
 Oh, hey!
 We might see Alex Stalock!

 SAN JOSE SHARKS

-The Gamethread will post at 9PM Central Time.
+The Gamethread will post at 7:30PM Central.
 Below are the projected lineups, thanks to DailyFaceoff.com.
-Thanks for reading!